- dry skin

-If your skin type is dry or sensitive, or you suffer from rosacea, eczema or dermatitis, then linoleic acid should be your new best friend.
+If your skin type is dry or sensitive, or you suffer from rosacea, eczema, or dry skin conditions, then linoleic acid should be your new best friend.

-I believe all preventative treatments should be about maintaining the health of your skins cells, and have a particular focus on keeping the barrier function intact.
+We believe all preventative treatments should be about maintaining the health of your skin cells internally and topically and should have a particular focus on keeping your barrier function intact.

-My formulas are inspired by the skin’s natural structure, they contain lipids that are similar to those found in the skin, and have a physical structure similar to the skin’s barrier defense layers.
+The skin’s natural structure inspires our formulas.
+Fortify Barrier Repair Cream, and Bio Lipid Complex contain linoleic acid and lipids similar to those found in your skin and have a physical structure similar to the skin’s barrier defence layers.

 Replenishing your skin with a topical application of skin-identical ingredients containing linoleic, cholesterol, and ceramides will significantly improve the health of your skin.